 Each 4oz bag is roasted with your desired flavor profile in mind.

-Two 12 oz. bags.
-Our Chief Roaster will hand select a favorite of of the moment just for you!
+12 oz. or 5 lb. bag.
+The Chief Roaster will hand select a favorite of of the moment just for you!
 You can add a note about which flavor notes you typically like, fruity, citrus, chocolate, stronger, milder, etc., and he will factor that into his selection.

 Guji Kayon Mountain – Organic – Natural$22.00 – $110.00

 This natural process, Grade 1 Organic certified coffee is known for its diversified yet exquisite profile.
 On one side, the sweet but tangy watermelon and berry (strawberry, raspberry, blueberry, and blackberry) flavors brighten the cup, while the chocolate fudge notes produce a more mild finish.

 These beans are harvested at the organic, privately owned Kayon Mountain farm located in the Guji zone of Ethiopia, about 6,700 feet in elevation.

 The cherries are placed onto raised beds for 12-20 days, meticulously hand turned and picked over to remove and defective beans.
 The dried cherries are then milled to reveal the beautiful naturally processed bean.Rated 5.00 out of 5

 A Mexican roast that fits our roaster’s high standards finally found its way to our facility, and this one is absolutely fantastic.
 It has perfect balance, with a pronounced milk chocolate introduction, followed by notes of brown sugar, vanilla, cherry, and a little wink of citrus, with a lovely creamy finish.
 A washed process bean, we medium roast it to bring out the truly full bodied flavor it offers.